 For modes without fixed stops, automatic passenger counting (APC) systems can be installed.
 However, due to the high costs of these equipment, only large-scale and high-ridership systems can benefit from installing such counters.
-Paratransit operators are typically not interested in collecting these information.
+Operators of lower capacity public transport modes such as jeepneys, shuttles, and UV Express services are typically not interested in collecting these information.

-Boarding and alighting studies are typically done by planners and operators to identify major transfer points along a corridor.
-They can also be done for the same modes during different times of the day to determine differences in passenger load variation throughout the day.
-These studies are performed manually by assigning surveyors to take trips using the mode surveyed.
-The surveyors are seated in strategic areas with a clear view ingress and egress points; they then note the time, location, and number of boarding or alighting passengers from the start to the end of the trip.
-While this method is an effective way of collecting information, it is still prone to human error and limited to what the surveyor can reasonably observe and note inside a moving vehicle.
+178 Boarding and alighting studies are typically done by planners and operators to identify major transfer points along a corridor.
+They can also be done for the same modes during 179 different times of the day to determine differences in passenger load variation throughout the 180 day.
+These studies are performed manually by assigning surveyors to take trips using the mode 181 182 surveyed.
+The surveyors are to be seated in strategic areas with a clear view ingress and egress points; they are then to note the time, location, and number of boarding or alighting passengers 183 from the start to the end of the trip.
+While this method is an effective way of collecting 184 185 information, it is still prone to human error and limited to what the surveyor can reasonably 186 observe and note inside a moving vehicle.

-2.3.
+188 2.3.
 Evaluation of Travel Time Data Collection Methods